suebphatt/laravel-excel-seeder/README.md

 - `hashable` *(array ['password'])* - Array of column names to hash there values.
 It uses Hash::make().
 - `defaults` *(array [])* - Array of table columns and its values to seed with CSV file.
 - `timestamps` *(string/boolean TRUE)* - Set Laravel's timestamp in the database while seeding; set as TRUE will use current time.
-- `delimiter` *(string ;)* - The used delimiter in the CSV files.
+- `delimiter` *(string NULL)* - The delimiter used in the CSV files.
+Automatically determined by library, but can be overriden with this setting.
-- `chunk` *(integer 50)* - Insert the data of rows every `chunk` while reading the CSV.
+- `chunk` *(integer 50)* - Insert the data of rows every `chunk` while reading the CSV. _Note: the PhpSpreadsheet library loads the entire spreadsheet file into memory.
+See issue #1_

-## Tip
-Users of Microsoft Excel can use a macro to export there worksheets to CSV.
-Easiest is to name your worksheets as table name.
-Use the following macro to export;

-    Public Sub SaveWorksheetsAsCsv()
-    ActiveWorkbook.Save
-    Dim xWs As Worksheet
-    Dim xDir As String
-    Dim folder As FileDialog
-    Set folder = Application.FileDialog(msoFileDialogFolderPicker)
-    If folder.Show <> -1 Then Exit Sub
-    xDir = folder.SelectedItems(1)
-    For Each xWs In Application.ActiveWorkbook.Worksheets
-    xWs.SaveAs xDir & "\" & xWs.Name, xlCSV
-    Next
-    End Sub

 ## Examples
 #### Table with given timestamps